marwaneltoukhy/clever-assesment/README.md

 # Data Analyzer

-A powerful Python package for processing and analyzing CSV data files with a rich command-line interface.
+This repo is for a Trial Assesment for Data Analyst position at Clever.
+This is a Python package for processing and analyzing CSV data files with a rich command-line interface.
 This tool is designed to process various data sources and generate comprehensive analysis reports.

 ## Features